-As a result of these changes, in AC 2020-2021 the target was met.
+As a result of these changes, in AC 2021-2022 the target was met.

-In AC 2020-2021,100% of MAT students seeking Special Education certification demonstrated knowledge of Special Education content, curriculum, and assessment practices in a Special Education classroom setting.
-100% of candidates met target in AC 2020-2021; however, faculty examined the evidence and identified low scores in the area of professionalism.
-Candidates in AC 2020-2021 achieved a 100% passing rate, but individual test scores tended to be lower in the area of instruction, specifically communicating with and engaging students.
+In AC 2021-2022,100% of MAT students seeking Special Education certification demonstrated knowledge of Special Education content, curriculum, and assessment practices in a Special Education classroom setting.
+100% of candidates met target in AC 2021-2022; however, faculty examined the evidence and identified low scores in the areas of designing student assessment and using assessment in instruction.
+Candidates in AC 2021-2022 achieved a 100% passing rate, but individual test scores tended to be lower in the areas of designing student assessment and using assessment in instruction.
 Since the assessment is tied to national standards, candidates' artifacts demonstrated student learning via mastery of those standards.

-In AC 2020-2021, the target was met.
-Based on information gathered from analysis of the AC 2020-2021 data, faculty will implement the following changes in AC 2021-2022 to drive the cycle of improvement.
-In AC 2021-2022, faculty will introduce assignments and instruction aimed at increasing knowledge about culture and poverty and its intersectionality with children with exceptionalities in EDSP 5030 and EDUC 5021.
+In AC 2021-2022, the target was met.
+Based on information gathered from analysis of the AC 2021-2022 data, faculty will implement the following changes in AC 2022-2023 to drive the cycle of improvement.
+In AC 2022-2023, faculty will introduce assignments and instruction aimed at increasing knowledge about designing assessments for students with and without exceptionalities and utilizing those results in preparing effective instruction in EDSP 5030 and EDUC 5021.

-These changes will improve the students' ability to properly engage all students in the classroom setting thereby continuing to push the cycle of improvement forward.
+These changes will improve the students' ability to properly assess and engage all students in the classroom setting thereby continuing to push the cycle of improvement forward.